-In this work, we propose a data assimilation method for 3-D steady state blood flow simulations following the optimise-then-discretise (OD) approach.
+In this work, we propose a data assimilation method for 3-D steady state blood flow simulations following the OD approach.
 To the authors' best knowledge, this is the first work performing an OD-based 3-D optimal flow control in the field of computational hemodynamics using true data acquisitions from 4-D flow MRI.
 The optimisation procedure is driven by the gradient of a given cost functional, computed within a variational framework.
 A Lagrangian method is employed for the calculation of the sensitivities from which the adjoint problem is derived.
 Further, the proposed approach considers cost functionals in the flow-matching formulation including the inlet and outlet boundaries (in addition to flow-matching in the volume of the domain).
-While previous studies mostly count on validations with known numerical solutions in simplified 2-D geometries, in this work we perform 3-D validation studies relying on an analytical solution based on the Hagen-Poiseuille flow.
-Additionally, we also present a sensitivity analysis with respect to changes in the optimisation parameters.
+While previous studies mostly count on validations with known numerical solutions in simplified 2-D geometries, in this work we perform 3-D validation studies relying on both an analytical solution based on the Hagen-Poiseuille flow, and a numerical solution generated using the physical phantom aorta.
+We also present a sensitivity analysis with respect to changes in the optimisation parameters.
 Considering the noisy nature of 4-D flow MRI measurements, a universal outlier detection scheme is applied prior to the mapping of the flow field in the computational domain.
 Besides, a divergence-free space projection is employed to recover back the solenoidal property of measured flow field.
-An additional sensitivity analysis with respect to changes in the flowmatching domain is developed, which is important in determining the region-of-interest for the DA procedure.
+An additional sensitivity analysis with respect to changes in the flow-matching domain is developed, which is important in determining the region-of-interest for the DA procedure.
 The optimisation solver was tested for different initial flow guesses demonstrating the sensitivity in the numerical results.
 Finally, the boundary flow control formulation and the preprocessing pipeline are combined to reconstruct the flow field in near-wall regions in a glass replica of the human aorta.
-For the latter, the methodology was tested for different flow regimes characterised by Reynolds (Re) numbers ranging from 1200 to 7100.
+For the latter, the methodology was tested for different flow regimes characterised by Reynolds (Re) numbers up to 2100 and mesh analysis was performed with different number of cells.
+The proposed strategy remarkably improves the flow field at the aortic root and reveals a great potential for predicting clinically relevant hemodynamic phenomenology.